pnp/blog/content_to_be_cleaned/do-you-need-ngrok-to-develop-microsoft-teams-apps.md

 :::
 {{< image alt="ngrok-screenshot.png" src="images/blog/do-you-need-ngrok-to-develop-microsoft-teams-apps/ngrok-screenshot.png" >}}
-The \"Forwarding\" lines show what's happening.
+The "Forwarding" lines show what's happening.
 Requests arriving at http://(something).ngrok.io or https://(something).ngrok.io will be forwarded to [http://localhost:3978](http://localhost:3978/) where your bot code is running.
-At this point you would put the
-\"something.ngrok.io\" address into your Azure bot configuration, Teams app manifest etc. as the location, and leave the command running while you debug your application.
+At this point you would put the "something.ngrok.io" address into your Azure bot configuration, Teams app manifest etc. as the location, and leave the command running while you debug your application.
 ### ngrok url